Audio Production (AUD)

 3 Units (LEC 48-54)

-This course offers instruction in the basic concepts of multi-track recording.
-Instruction includes an examination of basic acoustics, microphones, mixers, monitors, signal processors, and recording techniques. *Cross-listed as MUS-140.
+This course offers instruction in basic concepts in sound recording and audio technology.
+Instruction includes a brief history of audio, audio fundamentals, basic acoustics, digital audio workstations, microphones, monitors, signal processors, and beginning recording techniques.

 Transfers to CSU only